-This Easy No Bake Vegan Slice has three layers: a biscuit-like base, a sweet and creamy filling and a thick chocolate topping.
-You might already have the ingredients in your pantry!
+This Easy No Bake Vegan Slice is gluten-free and has three layers: a chocolate biscuit base, a sweet and creamy filling and a thick chocolate topping.
+You might already have the ingredients in your pantry.
 No baking needed, just mix, press into a container and chill in the fridge.

 The first layer is similar to a biscuit base, but made with rolled oats and coconut.
 It’s lightly sweetened with maple syrup or your liquid sweetener of choice.
 Then a little bit of coconut oil holds it together.

 Coconut oil sets hard when chilled in the fridge, so it’s perfect for no bake slice recipes.
 Being plant-based, it also keeps the slice vegan.
 I also like to add a dash of raw cacao powder to the base to give it a chocolate flavour.

 The creamy middle layer is super versatile, so you can make adjustments based on what you have at home.
 I like to use cashew butter, sweetened with maple syrup for a caramel vibe, and a dash of sea salt.
 But you could use almond butter, peanut butter or even tahini if you want to make the slice nut-free.